KDE/documentation-docs-kdenlive-org/user_interface/menu/view_menu.rst

    Kdenlive Waveform widget

-Contrary to what its name might suggest the Waveform widget is not for audio but represents the Luma component (whiteness) of the video.
+Contrary to what its name might suggest the Waveform :term:`widget` is not for audio but represents the Luma component (whiteness) of the video.
 It is the same type of graph as for the `RGB Parade`_.
 The horizontal axis represents the horizontal axis in the video frame.
-The vertical axis is the pixel luma from 0 to 255.
-The brightness of the point on the graph represents the count of the number of pixels with this luma in this column of pixels in the video frame.
+The vertical axis is the pixel :term:`luma` from 0 to 255.
+The brightness of the point on the graph represents the count of the number of pixels with this :term:`luma` in this column of pixels in the video frame.

 More details are available in the :ref:`Waveform <waveform_and_RGB_parade>` section in the :ref:`Glossary`.